TomUszyn/applied-statistics/README.md

    Once you select the correct environment, the kernel should switch to that environment, and you'll be ready to run the notebook.

-* Click on weather.ipynb to open it.
+* Click on problems.ipynb to open it.
 VS Code will automatically detect that it's a Jupyter notebook and will open it in the notebook interface.

 * To execute the notebook: